jgci2000/bachelor-project/README.md

 * REP analysis
 * skip analysis
 * Is it worth to do a WL step before the FSS simulation to know all of the points in the phase space?
-* WL vs FSS script
+* SC vs MC performance and parallelization scalling with quick computations

 ## Secondary